 Melt butter in large stockpot (Le Creuset).
 Saute the onions until translucent and golden, then stir in the lentils and the stock.
 Add pumpkin and herbs and salt and pepper.
 Bring to a boil and then lower it and let it simmer for about 1 1/2 hours.

-I take the immersion blender to it.
+I use an immersion stick blender to puree it.
 It becomes rich and creamy.
-You may prefer it not pureed, it’s up to you.
-A third option is to not puree it all the way.
-If you don’t puree, you may need to add more broth.
-If soup is too thick, use the broth as needed, a little bit at a time, to reach a good consistency.
+Of course you can leave soup as is without pureeing it at all.
+And another is to not puree it all the way.
+If soup is too thick use the broth as needed adding a little bit at a time to reach a good consistency.
+If you’ve run out of broth you can always add water just always check seasonings after adding liquid.

 *soup freezes just fine but you’ll need to add broth/water after you defrost and heat up